Social Cognitive and Affective Neuroscience

 Dartmouth Digital Commons Citation

 Mitchell, Jason P.; Cloutier, Jasmin; Banaji, Mahzarin R.; and Macrae, C Neil, "Medial Prefrontal Dissociations during Processing of Trait Diagnostic and Nondiagnostic Person Information" (2006).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3823.